howdyband/makerteens/outcomes.md

 Such habits of mind are directly taught in the psychology class, and encouraged throughout the day’s activities. http://www.habitsofmindinstitute.org/wp-content/uploads/2014/05/HOM.Chart_.Horizontal.pdf

+A toxic mental environment forms dysfunctional cognitive habits.
+Far more important than building a Tiny House, we are remodeling a brain.
+Through intense and constant diligence, we are forming new responses to old triggers.
+When challenges beg us to quit, or feign apathy, we support each other with perseverance, courage, and curiosity to conquer every challenge.
+The brain so disciplined gains strength to better meet the next challenge.

 Outcomes Tracked and Reported:

 * Average daily attendance rate and percentage of students chronically absent